webrecorder/browsertrix/frontend/docs/docs/user-guide/public-collections-gallery.md

 A **Description** about your Collection is not required, but it is useful information to share additional context and details of your collection with your org team members or the public by writing a description.

-You can edit the **Description** as long as its within 150 characters, which is roughly between 90 words and 150 words with spaces included in the character count.
 The **Description** supports basic text formatting like headings, bold and italicized text, lists, and links.

 ### Website